alex-toy/DataIntegrationPipelinesForNYCPayrollDataAnalytics/README.md

 <img src="/pictures/sql_dedicated_pool.png" title="sql dedicated pool"  width="600">

+- Go into the **Networking** section of your **Synapse Workspace** and update the firewall rules :

+<img src="/pictures/firewall_rules.png" title="firewall_rules"  width="600">

 - In the **SQL dedicated pool**, Create master data tables and payroll transaction tables using the SQL scripts from *dedicated_pool_script.sql*.
-You may need to update the firewall rules :

-<img src="/pictures/firewall_rules.png" title="firewall_rules"  width="600">

-Dont forget to use the proper sql pool, not built-in :
+Dont forget to use the proper sql pool (*nycsqlpool*), not built-in :

 <img src="/pictures/sql_dedicated_pool_tables.png" title="sql dedicated pool tables"  width="600">

+You should see the tables properly created in your Data / Workspace :

 <img src="/pictures/sql_dedicated_pool_tables2.png" title="sql dedicated pool tables"  width="300">